m4vic/NLPstockscreenerGPT/README.md

 ## 🧩 What’s Inside

-- `StockScrapper.py` – collects stock data from yFinance and saves it
+- `scraper` – collects stock data from yFinance and saves it
-- `StockFinder-GPT.py` – chatbot that lets you ask about stocks using Gemini AI
+- `Nlp_stock.py` – chatbot that lets you ask about stocks using Gemini AI

 ---